-The City of Columbia completed one (1) additional MRP project this quarter and updated three (3) addresses that were completed in previous quarters bringing the total completed to eighteen (18).
-There are four additional housing being reconstructed that were originally accepted into the program as minor home repairs, but upon reassessment, it was determined that the homes needed to be demolished and reconstructed.
-With the reallocation of funds under Substantial Amendment #6 to provide additional funding to both MRP and CHAP, it was recognized that none of the remaining MRP applicants will have repairs that come in at \$25,000 or less.
-All of the applicants requiring only minor repairs (12 in total) were served in the earliest stages of the program.
-The program will be able to serve a total of 24 households.
+As of June 30, 2023, the City of Columbia has completed a total of Twenty-four (24) homes classified as MRP.
+During this period, six (6) addresses that were originally accepted in the MRP, but upon reassessment as CHAP, were completed.
+Four (4) were demolished and reconstruced.
+With the reallocation of funds under Substantial Amendment #6 to provide additional funding to MRP and CHAP, it was recognized that none of the remaining applicants would have repairs under \$25,000.
+All applicants requiring minor home repair (12 total) were served in the earliest stages of the program.